There comes a time in every Spanish student’s life when they have to put aside the textbook and start talking.

 Just like in math or science, learning the basics of a language is incredibly important, but the conversations you have in real life aren’t always going to follow the chapters of your textbook.
 No matter what you say, you can’t control what someone is going to say back.

+Why do you want to learn to speak Spanish?
 Whether you want to blend in as a local on your South American vacation, use Spanish for business or practice your vocab by chatting with your neighbors, there are a few conversational situations you may not know you needed to know…until it’s too late and you’re wishing you already knew.

 Be prepared for anything!
 Below is a great overview of some grammar and vocabulary that you might not know you need to know.